-Herb roasted carrots with curry leaves and fenugreek is a super easy low carb keto side dish that takes only a few minutes of prep.
-This is a delicious recipe for roasting whole carrots, tossed with olive oil and savory spices.
+Add Herb roasted carrots with curry leaves and fenugreek to your list of super easy low carb keto side dishes that take only a few minutes of prep.
+This is a delicious recipe for roasted whole carrots, tossed with olive oil and savory spices.
 Don’t have curry or fenugreek leaves?
 Check out my variations you can use with any roasted vegetables!

-I’m a big lover of steamed and glazed carrots, but this oven roasted carrots recipe caramelizes the sugars and makes an especially sweet and savory dish.
+I’m a big lover of steamed and glazed carrots, but this oven roasted carrots recipe caramelizes the sugars and makes one of the best low carb side dishes that is especially sweet and savory.
 Even the most picky eater will love them!

 Are carrots keto friendly?

 Good news!
 Add these to your list of low carb veggies.
 They can be included in a keto diet in small to moderate portions.
 However, they might throw off your macros if consumed in large quantities.
 Time to exercise that self control!
 New to keto?
 To learn more, check out my Guide to a Keto Diet article, and my Keto Diet Resources page.

 Compared to other vegetables, they contain a few more carbs, but won’t toss you out of ketosis if you pay attention to your portion size.
 Net carbs in carrots are quite low in comparison to many other root vegetables.
 100g of carrots (which is just shy of one cup) contains about 7g net carbs.
 With a typical serving size of ½ cup, you can definitely still include these delightfully sweet root veggies as part of a healthy keto lifestyle.